SpiralLogic/testing-guidelines/README.md

 ## What are the properties of bad tests
 * Slow
-* Flakey - sometimes they pass sometimes they don't
+* Flaky - sometimes they pass sometimes they don't
 * Hard to understand. i.e. require digging through code to grasp what they test or how they test it
 * Mock everything
-* Difficult to get running (versioning, keys, libraries, env vars)
+* Difficult to get running (versioning, keys, libraries, env variables)
-* Any code within the sytem that is there only to facilitate testing (i.e. pubic instead of private)
+* Any code within the system that is there only to facilitate testing (i.e. pubic instead of private)

-## What to ask yourself/pair/mob when writing a test
+## What to ask your self, your pair, or your mob when writing a test
 * Is this the right layer to test at
 * Is this test describing a behaviour and not an implementation
 * Is this test easy to understand